 These insights can be used for prescriptive and predictive analytics:

-- Predictive Analytics: In this analysis, HR data is aggregated to forecast future outcomes at your organization.
-Information about where, how, and when people are working can help you plan for the future, such as focusing on retention or predicting turnover rates.
+In this analysis, data is aggregated to forecast future outcomes at your organization.
+Information about where, how, and when people are working can help you plan for the future, such as focusing on retention of top talent or predicting turnover rates.

-- Prescriptive Analytics: This tool moves a step past predictions and offers recommendations based on the data.
-For example, prescriptive analytics can help HR teams identify steps to increase employee satisfaction, improve the workplace experience, or provide training and resources to prevent burnout.
+This tool moves a step past predictions and offers recommendations based on the data.
+For example, prescriptive analytics can help teams identify steps to increase employee satisfaction, improve the workplace experience, or identify opportunities to provide training and resources to prevent burnout.

 Both types of workforce analytics offer important advantages to decision-makers who want to improve their talent pools.
-Businesses can effectively train and retain the best talent by leveraging predictive and prescriptive analytics.
+Businesses can effectively train and retain the best talent by leveraging both predictive modeling and prescriptive analytics.

 - The number of meetings hosted